History of Panama

 Marco A. Robles, elected president in 1964, began negotiations with the United States. with a view to achieving a new agreement more favorable to Panama and that culminated in the signing of a treaty (September 1965) that included the recognition of Panamanian sovereignty over the Canal Zone and a new defense agreement.
 Arnulfo Arias won the elections in May 1968, but a military coup led by General Omar Torrijos in October of the same year installed Colonel José María Pinilla in the presidency.
 After a failed coup d'etat (December 1969), Pinilla was replaced by Demetrio Lakas.
 After the legislative elections of 1972, the National Assembly elected Lakas president of the Republic, and Torrijos, head of the Government, with full powers.
 The new government arranged with the US, under the presidency of J. Cárter, a treaty (1977) that guaranteed the return of the Canal Zone on December 31, 1999.
 In 1978 General Torrijos abandoned the exceptional powers that It granted the 1972 Constitution and the National Assembly elected Aristide Royo as president of the Republic, who accumulated the functions of head of the Government.

 With the death of Torrijos (1981), who continued as commander-in-chief of the National Guard, the regime entered a stage of instability: they succeeded each other, among others.
 A. Royo (1978-1982), Ricardo de la Espriella (1982-1984), Jorge Illueca (1984), Nicolás Ardito Barletta (1984-1985), Eric Arturo Delvalle (1985-1988).
 Guillermo Endara won in the legislative elections of 1989, but the results were annulled by General Noriega, who appointed a provisional government.
-After the US military intervention in December 1989, Endara took possession again of the presidency and Noriega was taken to the US, where he was tried and sentenced to 40 years in prison for drug trafficking.
+After the US military intervention in December 1989, Endara took possession again of the presidency, and Noriega was taken to the US, where he was tried and sentenced to 40 years in prison for drug trafficking.
 With the country submerged in a deep economic crisis Ernesto Pérez Balladares, candidate of the Torrijista Partido Revolucionario Democrático, won the 1994 presidential elections and carried out a program of total recovery of the canal's sovereignty.
-In September 1997 the headquarters of the US Southern Command in Quarrv Heights, in the Canal Zone, he moved to Miami, as the first step to return the canal to Panama.
+In September 1997 the headquarters of the US Southern Command in Quarrv Heights, in the Canal Zone, moved to Miami, as the first step to return the canal to Panama.